Genomon-Project/Genomon-Pages/contact/index.md

-The most packages in this project are developed by [Yuichi Shirashi](https://github.com/friend1ws) and [Kenichi Chiba](https://github.com/ken0-1n), through the helps of Eigo Shimizu, Ai Okada, Mitsuhiro Komura, Hiroko Tanaka and the members of Satoru Miyano and Seishi Ogawa laboratories.
+The most packages in this project are developed by [Yuichi Shirashi](https://github.com/friend1ws) and [Kenichi Chiba](https://github.com/ken0-1n), with the help of Eigo Shimizu, Ai Okada, Mitsuhiro Komura, Hiroko Tanaka and the members of Satoru Miyano and Seishi Ogawa laboratories.

+We greatly welcome feedback on Genomon.
+Let's interact on our [Google Group](https://groups.google.com/forum/#!forum/genomon).

  The character of Genomon is desined by Yuki Tsujita.

-We're very interested to hear others' feedback about using Genomon for their projects and in their pipelines.
-To this end, Salmon is actively developed on GitHub and we interact regularly with users on our [Google Group](http://ongen.us/SForum).